ESMA publishes final guidelines on MiFID II suitability requirements

-The European Securities and Markets Authority (ESMA) has published its Final Report on Guidelines on certain aspects of the MiFID II suitability requirements.
+The European Securities and Markets Authority (ESMA), the EU’s Securities Markets Regulator, has published its Final Report on Guidelines on certain aspects of the MiFID II suitability requirements].

 The assessment of suitability is one of the most important requirements for investor protection in the MiFID framework.
-It applies to the provision of any type of investment advice, whether independent or not, and portfolio management.
-Investment firms providing investment advice or portfolio management must, under Article 25(2) of MiFID II and Articles 54 and 55 of the MiFID II Delegated Regulation, to provide suitable personal recommendations to their clients or have to make suitable investment decisions on behalf of their clients.
+It applies to the provision of any type of investment advice, whether independent or not, and to portfolio management.